l-hjab/Ecommerce-ERD/README.md

 Mysql Workbench was used to write queries.

 Collaboarators
-We did the project as a team
+We did the project as a team.
-1.Daphine Nekesa
+1.Daphine Nekesa.
-2.Dennis
+2.Dennis.
-3.Vihnie
+3.Vihnie.